 We couldn’t make it through this article without giving a much-deserved shoutout to nutritional yeast, a product that is finally getting the attention it deserves.
 You go, Glen Coco (or nutritional yeast, whichever works).

-This is a dried yeast product that can add a rich, almost cheesy flavor to whatever dish you want.
-Nutritional yeast is free of sugar, salt, dairy, and it’s certified gluten-free, as long as you buy from a reputable brand with the certification.
+This is a dried gluten-free yeast product that can add a rich, almost cheesy flavor to whatever dish you want.
+Nutritional yeast is sugar-free, salt-free, dairy-free, and it’s certified gluten-free, as long as you buy from a reputable brand with the certification.

-The versatility of nutritional yeast is amazing, and the second you sprinkle your first flakes, you’ll be adding it to snacks and recipes all over the place.
+The versatility of nutritional yeast is amazing, and the second you sprinkle your first flakes, you’ll be adding it to snacks, doughs, and recipes all over the place.